Pediatric Physical Therapy For Down Syndrome

 While there is currently no known cure for Down syndrome, there are treatments available that can help.

-Pediatric physical therapy treatments for Down syndrome can make it easier for your child to develop their physical abilities so they can better navigate the world.
+Continue reading about how pediatric physical therapy for Down syndrome can make it easier for your child to develop their physical abilities so they can better navigate the world.

 What Is Down Syndrome?